Go directly to the content

 Practical tips & expectations

-Always use red light therapy on clean, calm skin and build up slowly so you can see how your skin reacts.
+Always use Red Light Therapy on clean, calm skin and build it up slowly so you can see how your skin reacts.

 Consistency is important: multiple short sessions per week work better than occasional long ones.
 Combine it with a mild, fragrance-free skincare routine and avoid irritating products right before use.